- Docs

 Repository Not Found

-username/repository(not full URL) - Private repos need a token with
+username/repositoryformat, not the full URL. - Private repos need a token with

 Releases Not Fetching

-- If using webhooks, verify the URL and secret
+- If using webhooks, verify that the URL and secret match.

 Rate Limiting

-Add a Personal Access Token—even for public repos.
-Increases limit from 60 to 5,000 requests/hour.
+Add a Personal Access Token — even for public repos.
+This increases the GitHub API limit from 60 to 5,000 requests per hour.

 API Issues